Financing An Education: A Guide For Students And Parents

 Sometimes it’s tough to juggle multiple repayment schedules, interest rates, and payment amounts.
 If you’re having a hard time keeping track of your student loans, you may want to consider consolidating them so you have one monthly payment.

-Consolidating through a private institution could also give you a new interest rate (the average of your old ones) and let you adjust your payment time horizon.
+Consolidating through a private institution could also give you a new interest rate (the average of your old ones, or sometimes lower, depending on your circumstances) and let you adjust your payment time horizon.

 The federal consolidation program won’t change your interest rate, but it will still group your loans into a single payment for you.